niket18bhave/SER531Project/README.md

 ### Prerequisites
 You will need to install Java 8 and in order to run the software.

+### Ontologies
+Movie, Actor and Rating ontology are added to the resources/OWL folder for reference.

 ### Authors
 * **Akhila Diddi**